BackendExpert/medical-system/README.md

 # Medical System

+Basic Version of the Project.
+This Project is Under Development

 ## About the System

 This Online Medical System is developed for management patients when in the channeling center.
 As an Example when docter can management his or her patients.